Kévin Diogo

 Kévin Diogo (born 8 July 1991) is a French professional footballer who plays as a midfielder.

 Club career

 Diogo made his full professional debut in a 2–1 Ligue 2 victory over Tours in August 2013, coming on the pitch at the last minute as a substitute for Anthony Lippini.

 He joined Championnat National side Châteauroux on a loan deal on 9 September 2015.

-He joined Super League club Kerkyra on a 2.5-year contract on 20 February 2017.
+He joined Super League Greece club Kerkyra on a 2.5-year contract on 20 February 2017.